Understanding the ROI of High-End Commercial Spaces

 Over the last few years, a new benchmark has come to define premium commercial assets, relevant-grade.
 These are not just modern offices, they are future-ready spaces that exceed standard Grade-A specifications on every front.
 According to JLL, as of H1 2024, India’s top seven cities had approximately 465 million sq. ft of relevant-grade stock, forming 56.3% of the total Grade-A inventory.
 These properties command a 19.8% premium, with average rents at ₹92.4 per sq. ft/month, a clear indicator that occupiers value quality and are willing to pay for it.

-What sets relevant-grade buildings apart:
+What sets ESG-compliant commercial assets apart:

 • Smart systems: Digital access, energy-efficient HVAC, and building automation